openrewrite/rewrite-docs/concepts-and-explanations/visitors.md

 }
 ```

-An important concept to understand is what happens when the generic `TreeBuilder.visit(T, P)` method is called and how that is mapped into its language-specific counterpart.
+An important concept to understand is what happens when the generic `TreeVisitor.visit(T, P)` method is called and how that is mapped into its language-specific counterpart.
 Let's visualize how a Java `CompilationUnit` is passed from a client to a visitor:

 ![Example of Visitor Navigation](<../.gitbook/assets/visitor-example.png>)